Ko wai au?: Who am I?

 [TAKADA] Was there anything else you noticed?

-[LEE] I am interested in how indigenous people sought knowledge from ancestors and in the belief that there is living energy in nature, plants, and animals, and that we are all in tune with it.
-The traditional narratives are both fictional tales, but are based on factual events.
-In part, these may be seen as “folk” story ways of explaining things by our Tūpuna, or ancestors.
-Maybe they did not understand the science and the faultlines of earthquakes, but they understood the nature of the world, so they told stories and painted pictures and carved those tsunami stones (that I saw in my research) so that future generations – their grandchildren would know and remember these “events” to keep them safe, providing a word of warning and caution.
+In part, these may be seen as “folktale” or storytelling way of explaining things by our Tūpuna, or ancestors.
+Maybe they did not understand the science and the fault lines of earthquakes, but they understood the nature of the world, so they told stories and painted pictures and carved those tsunami stones (that I have seen in my research) so that future generations – their grandchildren would know and remember these “events” to keep them safe, providing a word of warning and caution.

 The Research